Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 8. Add a Name and Description for the compute node
 9. Click the Add Resource button to save the changes.

-**Congratulations!** You've now successfully installed and configured Wakari Enterprise.
+**Congratulations!** You've now successfully installed and configured Anaconda Enterprise Notebook.